-Intelligent alternative risk funding strategies lower costs, improve management control, enhance coverage, increase program design flexibility and help establish financial stability.
+Spring is a leader in developing innovative and intelligent alternative risk funding strategies that lower costs, improve management control, enhance coverage, increase program design flexibility and help establish financial stability for our clients.

-For feasibility projects we use a unique consulting process called Vision-Insight-Results.
+We almost always recommend a feasibility study at the onset of a risk funding project to evaluate the client’s position and identify potential solutions.
+For feasibility projects our trained team uses a unique three-phased consulting process called Vision-Insight-Results.
 This approach provides a sound framework for the intuitive evaluation process.

 The Vision Phase

 You have the vision and you’ve asked the question – is there a better, more efficient and less costly way to finance risk?
 Our consultants share your curiosity, and gather the data necessary to provide a tentative answer to this question.
 If the answer is “yes” or “perhaps,” we move on to the next phase of the project.

 Once we’ve validated our vision, we collect and analyze detailed loss and financial information, develop a series of alternative outcome scenarios,